CAFapi/util-flyway-installer/README.md

 The installer is run via command line.
 The following arguments can be specified:

-*   `db.connection`  : Specifies the connection string to the database service.
-This does not include the database name.  e.g. jdbc:postgresql:/localhost:3307/
+*   `db.server`  : Specifies the server name.  e.g. localhost
+*   `db.port`    : Specifies the server port.  e.g. 5432
 *   `db.user`    : Specifies the username to access the database.
 *   `db.pass`    : Specifies the password to access the database.
 *   `db.name`    : Specifies the name of the database to be created or updated.
 *   `log`        : Specifies the logging level of the installer.
 Valid options are: [DEBUG, INFO, WARNING, ERROR, OFF]

 The command to run the jar will be in the following format: